rng-guy/NFSMWBartender/README.md

 ![POV: Cross busts your sorry ass at Rockport's hottest bar.](Thumbnail.jpg "Graphic design is my passion.")

 This .asi mod adds new customisation options to pursuits in *Need for Speed: Most Wanted* (2005).
 These new options come in **two feature sets**:
-* the **"Basic"** set allows you to change otherwise hard-coded values of the game, and
+* the **Basic** set lets you change many otherwise hard-coded values of the game, and
-* the **"Advanced"** set allows you to specify custom spawn tables for cops without limits.
+* the **Advanced** set lets you change cop-spawning behaviour and spawn tables without limits.

 &nbsp;